 We all know we should give at least two weeks’ notice before leaving a workplace.
 Beyond that, how can we quit amiably without leaving any wreckage behind?

-Calling it quits with your workplace is one of the most dreaded aspects of going a new direction, whether you’re leaving to travel the world or to move to a different office of cubicles down the street.
+Quitting your job is one of the most dreaded aspects of going a new direction, whether you’re leaving to travel the world or to move to a different office of cubicles down the street.

 How do you tell your boss you’re leaving when you know it’ll add significantly to their workload?
 You want to score that reference, but you don’t want to leave with any bad feelings, especially since you’ll be around for at least two weeks after you put in your notice (hopefully).

 These tips will help you navigate the process and leave on good terms.

 1. Quit in person